-Internews’ Media Program in Ukraine (MPU), a project funded by the United States Agency for International Development (USAID), invites Ukrainian media organizations, media outlets, and civil society organizations to submit project proposals to the Impactful Reporting Competition.
+Internews’ Media Program in Ukraine (MPU), a project funded by the United States Agency for International Development (USAID), invites Ukrainian media organizations, media outlets and civil society organizations to submit project proposals to the Media Literacy Grants Competition.

-Internews will support projects that contribute to the Media Program objective of increasing high-quality, engaging content throughout Ukraine, particularly in the East and South.
+Internews will support projects that contribute to the Media Program objective of increasing public demand for quality information.

-This grants competition is a focused but flexible mechanism that provides opportunities to design innovative, experimental short-term projects.
-Project selection will be based on applicants’ ability to demonstrate concrete achievements that show impact in the media sector.
+This grants competition is a focused but flexible mechanism that provides opportunities to design creative, innovative national and regional short-term projects.
+These initiatives may build media literacy among those in education and outside the education system and through means beyond formal trainings, especially for the most marginalized groups.
+Grantees should demonstrate plans for soliciting the engagement of and outreach to women and minority groups.
+Project selection will be based on applicants’ ability to demonstrate concrete achievements that show impact.

-The average amount of awarded grants will be around US $25,000 for projects of up to six-months’ duration, but the selection committee will consider larger applications for a longer period if well justified.
+The average amount of awarded grants will be around US$25,000 for projects of up to six-months’ duration but larger proposals will be considered if concepts, budgets and time-lines are well justified.

 Proposed projects may include (but are not limited to) the following illustrative activities: